Last updated: July 2026

 Approximate median home price: $565,315

-Rathdrum offers a strong mix of small-town identity, residential growth, and more breathing room than some of the county’s denser areas.
-It is a popular option for buyers who want practical value, newer homes in many neighborhoods, and a quieter pace while staying connected to the greater Coeur d’Alene area.
+Rathdrum offers a strong mix of small-town identity, residential growth and more breathing room than some of the county’s denser areas.
+It is a popular option for buyers who want practical value, newer homes in many neighborhoods and a quieter pace while staying connected to the greater Coeur d’Alene area.

-Many buyers searching for more space, less density, and a comfortable residential environment land here.
-Rathdrum remains one of the better options for balancing livability, function, and North Idaho appeal.
+Many buyers searching for more space, less density and a comfortable residential environment land here.
+Rathdrum remains one of the better options for balancing livability, function and North Idaho appeal.

-Helpful link: Living in Rathdrum
+Helpful links: Living in Rathdrum | Rathdrum Homes for Sale

 Spirit Lake